Kuldeep-Attri/docker/README.md

 ### Managing Containers:

-Check if you have a running container with command:
+Check if you have a running Container with command:

 ```
 docker ps
 ```

-this will print the ID and name and other variables of the containers.
+this will print the ID and name and other variables of the Containers.

-To stop a container run command:
+To stop a Container run command:

 ```
-docker stop container_name or container_id
+docker stop Container_name or Container_id
 docker stop c80b43ce6673
 ```

-To start a container run command:
+To start a Container run command:

 ```
-docker start container_name or container_id
+docker start Container_name or Container_id
 docker start c80b43ce6673
 ```

-To delete a container run command:
+To delete a Container run command:

 ```
-docker rm container_name or container_id
+docker rm Container_name or Container_id
 docker rm c80b43ce6673
 ```

-for deleting multuple containers
+for deleting multuple Containers

 ```
 docker rm $(docker ps -aq)
 ```

-*Please note that it won't work if we have a running container or you can force rm(just add -f)*
+*Please note that it won't work if we have a running Container or you can force rm(just add -f)*

-To name a container when you start it please run command:
+To name a Container when you start it please run command:

-*Please note it is always a good habit to name your container, highly recommended!*
+*Please note it is always a good habit to name your Container, highly recommended!*

 ```
 docker run --name kd_tut1 -d -p 8080:80 nginx:latest